-Tickets for second St. Jude Dream Home go on sale in March
+Time running out to get tickets for the St. Jude Dream Home

-RICHMOND, VA (WWBT) - NBC12 is partnering with St. Jude Children’s Research Hospital again to raise money to help find a cure for childhood cancer, and give you the chance to win a brand new house in 2019.
+RICHMOND, VA (WWBT) - NBC12 is partnering with St. Jude Children’s Research Hospital again to raise money to help find a cure for childhood cancer, and give you the chance to win a brand new house.

+Open houses began in May and continue on weekends through June 9.

+A ribbon-cutting ceremony was held May 2, giving those interested in the Dream Home a chance to check out the 3,625-square-foot home.

-Stylecraft Homes showed off its first time-lapse video of the Dream Home project as the walls went up early in the year:
+Stylecraft Homes showed off time-lapse videos of the Dream Home project as the walls went up on the new home:

-The house is located in the Moseley area in Cambria Cove.
-Tickets to enter to win the home, which is valued at $478,500, will go on sale in March.
+The house is located in the Moseley area in Cambria Cove and is valued at $478,500.

 The home features: